nelishahapuni/swift-masterlist/README.md

 - Strong refs can cause retain cycles
 - Use weak or unknown

-# Automatic Reference Counting
-- automatically tracks memory used by instances of classes, to prevent memory leaks
-- each instance has retain count, indicating # of refs that point to it
-- Add new ref, remove when ref isn't needed
-- Count is zero - instance is deallocated
-- Supports weak/unowned to prevent retain cycles

 # Weak VS Unowned
 - refer to an instance without keeping a strong ref
 - prevent retain cycles in closures or delegates